-- 17.5.2 Based on the Proposed Development design and layout, the total footprint for all proposed structures, including ground level hard standing, is less than 3 ha. - 17.5.3 The quantities of different wastes that will be generated has been calculated by using the following sources: - Smartwaste/ BRE Benchmark Data; and - Provisional estimates from WRAP (Waste & Resources Action Programme publications). - 17.5.4 Using the benchmark data for waste generation for this type of Proposed Development (see Table 17.1), the total estimated waste arisings will be approximately 30 tonnes (rounded up).
+- 17.5.2 Based on the Proposed Development design and layout, the total footprint for all proposed structures, including ground level hard standing, is less than 3 ha (although the wider planning application boundary is 8.3ha which includes the wider landholding). - 17.5.3 The quantities of different wastes that will be generated has been calculated by using the following sources: - Smartwaste/ BRE Benchmark Data; and - Provisional estimates from WRAP (Waste & Resources Action Programme publications). - 17.5.4 Using the benchmark data for waste generation for this type of Proposed Development (see Table 17.1), the total estimated waste arisings will be approximately 30 tonnes (rounded up).
 This has been calculated as follows: